OpenGrade

 The Problem

-Traditional tenant verification relies on document-heavy KYC processes.
+Traditional financial verification relies on document-heavy KYC processes.
 These are slow, invasive, and create privacy risks through PII storage.

 The Discovery